saadmdsabah/Discord-Clone-using-Spring-boot-Stomp-Client-and-React-JS/README.md

 # Discord Clone 🚀

 A real-time, full-stack chat application inspired by Discord.
-This project leverages a powerful combination of Spring Boot for the backend, React JS for the frontend, and WebSockets for seamless, bidirectional communication.
+This project leverages a powerful combination of Spring Boot for the backend, React with TypeScript for the frontend, and WebSockets for seamless, bidirectional communication.
 The entire application is containerized using Docker for easy setup and deployment.

 <img width="1401" height="412" alt="image" src="https://github.com/user-attachments/assets/5dd27a47-f7c4-4bde-91ba-fc1c3ca9a932" />